Nina Demme: Education

 After completing her primary education, Demme entered the private Grigorov Female Gymnasium (Григоровскую женскую гимназию), the first women's high school in Russia.
 The school was funded by nobles from the Kostroma Oblast, but because her documents listed Demme as the daughter of a peasant, she was ridiculed.
 Girls who attended the school were preparing to become teachers and studied dance, music, and needlework, as well as French, German, and Russian languages; geography; literature; mathematics; physics; and religion.
 She graduated in 1914 and then entered the teacher training seminary in Kostroma.
 In 1917, while participating in a community mowing project during her schooling, Demme learned of the Bolsheviks and quickly became a founding member of the Komsomol in Kostroma.
 By 1919, she was a leader in the Komsomol, entering the labor school commune and participating in the provincial committee.
 In 1920, she went to Moscow to take workers courses under Nadezhda Krupskaya, Lenin's wife, and studied collectivism.
 When she completed the courses, she was sent to the Ufa Governorate in the Ural Mountains to pass on the information to the masses.

 In 1921, Demme moved to Leningrad to study at the Geographical Institute.
-Among her instructors were Lev Berg, Alexei Bialynitsky-Birulya, Białynicki-Birula Vladimir Bogoraz, Alexei Borisyak, Yakov Edelstein, Boris Fedtschenko, Alexander Fersman, Dimitri Nalivkin, and Sergey Neustruev.
+Among her instructors were Lev Berg, Alexei Bialynitsky-Birulya, Białynicki-Birula Vladimir Bogoraz, Alexei Borisyak, Yakov Edelstein, Boris Fedtschenko, Alexander Fersman, Dmitry Nalivkin, and Sergey Neustruev.
 For eight years she studied at the institute, which later became the geography department of Leningrad University.
 During research trips, she participated in expeditions to the Caucasus and Crimea and worked on projects including road construction in Leningrad and dog training along the railway from Termez to Dushanbe.
 In 1926, Demme led an expedition to the Kara Sea; in 1927, she conducted research in the Urals; afterwards, she completed field work in Central Asia around Amu Darya to prepare for land reforms.
 While she was in school, she met and married fellow student and polar explorer Ivan Markieltevich Ivanov.
 Her husband had been part of the rescue attempt in 1928 to save Umberto Nobile, an Italian polar explorer, and his crew after they crashed their dirigible balloon.